Samyak40/Youtube_Title_Rater/README.md

-# Titleater
+# TitleRater

-TitleRate is an ML system that predicts how well a YouTube title will perform, normalized for channel size.
+TitleRater is an ML system that predicts how well a YouTube title will perform, normalized for channel size.

 ## Phase 1 Setup